Luancheng Hebei, China Travel Guide

 China is largely a cashnot so muchciety.
 Adapting to mobile payments will ease your transactions.
 Plan your budget considering varying travel styles and local price ranges.

-The official currency is the Renminbi (RMB), also known as the Chinese Yuan (CNY).
+The official currency is the Renminbi (RMB), otherwise known as the Chinese Yuan (CNY).
 The symbol for the Yuan is ¥.
 Banknotes come in 1, 5, 10, 20, 50, and 100 Yuan denominations.
 Coins are 1 Yuan, 1 Jiao, and 5 Jiao (10 Jiao is 1 Yuan).

 Exchange foreign currency at major banks (Bank of The people's republic of china, ICBC), major airports, or larger hotels.
 ATMs are available throughout Shijiazhuang and Luancheng, accepting international cards (Visa, MasterCard, Plus, Cirrus).
 Mobile payment should be dominant in China.
 Set up WeChat Pay or Alipay on your smartphone before arriving.
 These apps accept international credit cards, making daily transactions much easier.
-Cash is used less frequently, especially in local businesses.
+Cash is employed less frequently, especially in local businesses.

 Stays in hostels or budget hotels, eats street food, uses public transport, visits free/low-cost attractions.